ResearchObject/packaging_data_with_ro-crate/_episodes/02-folder-as-crate-root.md

 ![Folder listing of crate1, including data.csv and ro-crate-metadata.json](../fig/crate1-folders.svg "Any folder can be made into an RO-Crate by adding <code>ro-crate-metadata.json</code>")

 The presence of the reserved `ro-crate-metadata.json` filename means that `crate1` (and its children) can now be considered to be an **RO-Crate**.
-We call the top-level folder of the crate for the **RO-Crate Root** and can now refer to its content with relative file paths.
+We call the top-level folder of the crate (i.e. `crate1`) the **RO-Crate Root** and can now refer to its content with relative file paths.

-We also need to make some declaration within the JSON file to turn it into a valid _RO-Crate Metadata Document_, explained in the next session.
+We also need to make some declarations within the JSON file to turn it into a valid _RO-Crate Metadata Document_, explained in the next episode.

-## JSON-LD preamble
+> ## JSON-LD - the file format for `ro-crate-metadata.json`

-The preamble of `@context` and `@graph` are JSON-LD structures that help provide global identifiers to the JSON keys and types used in the rest of the RO-Crate document.
-These will largely map to definitions in the [schema.org](http://schema.org/) vocabulary, which can be used by RO-Crate extensions to provide additional metadata beyond the RO-Crate specifications.
-It is this feature of JSON-LD that helps make RO-Crate extensible for many different purposes -- this is explored further in the specification's [appendix on JSON-LD](https://www.researchobject.org/ro-crate/1.1/appendix/jsonld.html).
-In short, only JSON keys (_properties_) and types defined this way can be used within the RO-Crate Metadata Document.

-However, in the general case it should be sufficient to follow the RO-Crate JSON examples directly without deeper JSON-LD understanding.
-The RO-Crate Metadata Document contains a flat list of _entities_ as JSON objects in the `@graph` array.
-These entities are cross-referenced using `@id` identifiers, rather than being deeply nested.
-This is one major difference from JSON structures you may have experienced before.
-The `@type` keyword associates an object with a predefined type from the JSON-LD context.
-Almost any property can alternatively be used with an `[]` array to provide multiple values.

-The rest of this tutorial, and indeed most of the [RO-Crate specification](https://www.researchobject.org/ro-crate/1.1/), specify which entities can be added to the `@graph` array.
+>
+> The `ro-crate-metadata.json` file uses a data format called [JSON-LD](https://json-ld.org).
+This is a format that is easy for both humans and machines to read and write, based on the widely used [JSON](https://www.json.org/json-en.html) format.
+>
+> The LD in JSON-LD stands for Linked Data, which is a way of interconnecting structured data across different applications (e.g. referencing an author by their [ORCID](https://orcid.org) identifier).
+>
+> You do not need a deep understanding of Linked Data or JSON-LD for this tutorial or for using RO-Crate in general.
+{: .callout}

+> ## What are `@context` and `@graph`?
+>
+> The `@context` provides a list of the types of data that we may include in our metadata (such as `Person` or `File`).
+This helps with interlinking different pieces of metadata, as we normally expect to collect different information about a person than we would about a file.
+The permitted types are mostly based on the [schema.org](https://schema.org/docs/full.html) vocabulary, but can be extended with [RO-Crate profiles](https://www.researchobject.org/ro-crate/profiles.html) (beyond the scope of this lesson).
+>
+> The `@graph` is a list that will contain our metadata.
+We'll populate this in the next episodes.
+{: .callout}

 {% include links.md %}